 - Pribble, J., et al. A social norms strategy to reduce impaired driving.
 Ann Emerg Med, 2006, 48(6), 739.

 - Brady, J., et al. Effectiveness of mandatory alcohol testing programs.
 Am J Epid, 2009, 170(6), 775-82.

 - NHTSA.
 Vehicle and License Plate Sanctions.
 DOT HS 810 880.
 2018.

 - Cathey, J. The Effects of Alcohol Regulation and Legislation.
 U. Tenn, 2009.

 - Nat.
 Conf.
-State Legislators.
+State Leg.
 Open Container and Open Consumption of Alcohol State Statutes.
 Washington: NCSL, 2013.